EvyLynne/Microsoft-Power-BI-Resources/README.md

 </ol>

 # Notes: <br>
+Because Microsoft does not make the Power BI service available to individuals, I am not able to publish my reports, create online semantic models, expose semantic models for ingestion, configure regular data refreshes or perform other routine service activities. <br>
 All resource materials and links used in development are included in each report on a page: "References". <br>
 Additional resources are included in each report on a page: "Power BI Tutorials and Resources"<br>
 At the time of this writing, the development enviornment: <br>